Comparing 1-800-FLOWERS.COM (FLWS) & The Competition

-1-800-FLOWERS.COM (NASDAQ: FLWS) is one of 25 public companies in the “Retail stores, not elsewhere classified” industry, but how does it contrast to its peers?
-We will compare 1-800-FLOWERS.COM to similar companies based on the strength of its valuation, earnings, analyst recommendations, institutional ownership, profitability, dividends and risk.
+1-800-FLOWERS.COM (NASDAQ: FLWS) is one of 25 public companies in the “Retail stores, not elsewhere classified” industry, but how does it contrast to its competitors?
+We will compare 1-800-FLOWERS.COM to similar companies based on the strength of its analyst recommendations, valuation, profitability, risk, earnings, dividends and institutional ownership.

 47.1% of 1-800-FLOWERS.COM shares are owned by institutional investors.
 Comparatively, 41.6% of shares of all “Retail stores, not elsewhere classified” companies are owned by institutional investors.
-49.2% of 1-800-FLOWERS.COM shares are owned by company insiders.
-Comparatively, 13.5% of shares of all “Retail stores, not elsewhere classified” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.
+49.2% of 1-800-FLOWERS.COM shares are owned by insiders.
+Comparatively, 13.5% of shares of all “Retail stores, not elsewhere classified” companies are owned by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

-This is a summary of current ratings and recommmendations for 1-800-FLOWERS.COM and its peers, as reported by MarketBeat.com.
+This is a breakdown of recent recommendations for 1-800-FLOWERS.COM and its competitors, as reported by MarketBeat.

 |Sell Ratings